dalequark/document-pipeline/README.md

 Create one folder, something like `gs://input-documents`, where you'll initially upload your unsorted documemts.

 Next, create folders for each of the file types you want to move documents to.
-In this project, I have code to analyze receipts and articles, so I created three buckets:
+In this project, I have code to analyze invoices and articles, so I created three buckets:

 - `gs://articles`
-- `gs://receipts`
+- `gs://invoices`
 - `gs://unsorted-docs`

 ## Step 2: Create an AutoML Document Classification Model

-Next, you'll want to build a model that sorts documents by type, labeling them as receipts, invoices, articles, emails, and so on.
+Next, you'll want to build a model that sorts documents by type, labeling them as invoices, invoices, articles, emails, and so on.
 To do this, I used the [RVL-CDIP dataset](https://www.cs.cmu.edu/~aharley/rvl-cdip/):

 ![rvl-cdip-1](https://www.cs.cmu.edu/~aharley/rvl-cdip/images/sample1.png)
 ![rvl-cdip-2](https://www.cs.cmu.edu/~aharley/rvl-cdip/images/sample2.png)